arzano/pgo/README.md

-# soko-cli
+# pgo

-A CLI for packages.g.o - still are WIP currently
+A CLI for packages.g.o - still a WIP currently